DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 Most prefixes are for the entities, others for the relations and few are for both applicable.

 The used prefixes are:
-- txt - marked for every relation that is present in the description
-- img - marked for every relation that is present in the image
+- None - no mark is set if the relation is present in the image and the description.
-- inf - marked for every relation that is inferred from the image
+- img_inf - marked for every relation that is inferred from the image
 - impl - marked for every entity that is implied from event entities
 - syn - marked for every relation that declares that two entities are synonyms.
 Note: that focuses on the entity
 - sym - marked for every relation that declares that one entity symbolizes the other.
 Note: that focuses on the entity